What are prebiotics?

 Prebiotics can be found in carbohydrates and fruit and vegetables and increase the friendly bacteria in your gut, without feeding bad microorganisms or pathogens.
 Prebiotics can be added to any food as they are resistant to heat, oxygen, stomach acids and enzymes.
 When ingested, they reach the lower gut intact and selectively nourish the good bacteria once there.

 Probiotics are live, active bacteria such as bifidobacteria and lactobacilli that enter the gut by ingesting foods and supplements.
 As they are live bacteria, they can be affected by heat and acidity and can be destroyed on their way to the large intestine.

 What do Probiotics Do?

-Probiotic bacteria must be kept alive.
-They must be kept alive and reach the gut in sufficient numbers.
+Probiotic bacteria are live strains of bacteria which are found in fermented foods.
+Probiotic bacteria must be kept alive and must also reach the gut in sufficient numbers.
 Those reaching the lower gut must compete with over 1,000 bacterial species.

 Can you take prebiotics and probiotics at the same time?